 License

 Freescout appears to have several advantages over Cossistant, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Freescout significantly outpaces Cossistant in community adoption with 4,202 stars compared to 635 stars on GitHub.
-This 6.6x difference suggests Freescout has a much larger and more active community.
-In terms of developer contributions, Freescout has 653 forks, indicating moderate developer engagement.
+Freescout significantly outpaces Cossistant in community adoption with 4,486 stars compared to 714 stars on GitHub.
+This 6.3x difference suggests Freescout has a much larger and more active community.
+In terms of developer contributions, Freescout has 702 forks, indicating moderate developer engagement.

-Both projects show recent activity, with Cossistant last updated 18 hours ago and Freescout 17 hours ago.
+Both projects show recent activity, with Cossistant last updated 15 days ago and Freescout 2 days ago.

 Both tools share common technology foundations, being built with JavaScript.
-However, they differ in their additional technology choices: Cossistant uses CSS, Typescript, JSX, Next.js while Freescout leverages Bash, SCSS, PHP, Vue, Laravel.
+However, they differ in their additional technology choices: Cossistant uses CSS, Typescript, JSX, Next.js while Freescout leverages Bash, SCSS, Vue, PHP, Laravel.

-Freescout has been in development longer, starting 8 years ago, compared to Cossistant which began 11 months ago.
+Freescout has been in development longer, starting 8 years ago, compared to Cossistant which began 1 year ago.
 This 7.0-year head start suggests Freescout may have more mature features and established processes.

 Both projects use the AGPL-3.0 license, providing identical terms for usage and distribution.